 At the Emerald Campus, our focus will be to empower students to take ownership of their learning and future.
-We will offer a variety of innovative and unique educational options to meet the individual needs of students beyond the traditional classroom through our Career Exploration Academies.
+We will offer a variety of innovative and unique educational options to meet the individual interests and needs of students beyond the traditional classroom through our Career Exploration Academies.
 In addition to the academies listed below, many other academies will be developed as we go forward.
 Please click on this link to see the article in the Columbus Dispatch on the Emerald Campus

 Dublin Business Academy